 Parking bays should not normally be marked in part-time bus lanes.
 However, when they are required, they should be marked with "T" and "L" markings.

 3.3.26.4 Bus Only

-Reference: Road Traffic Act (Road Rules Ancillary and Misc.
-Provisions), Regulations 2014: Part 2 reg 13
+Reference: ARR Rule 154A; Road Traffic Act (Road Rules Ancillary and Misc.
+Provisions), Regulations 2014 Reg 13

 3.3.27 DISTINCTIVE COLOURED PAVEMENT BICYCLE FACILITIES